RagavBoobal/Fee-Report/README.md

 The students are separated according to their payment status(Fees paid students and Fees unpaid students).

 MODULES :-
-Student  Registeration Module
+Student  Registeration Module,
-Student  Login Module
+Student  Login Module,
-Payment  Module
+Payment  Module,
-Student Module to check their dues
+Student Module to check their dues,
-Fees  Receipt  Module
+Fees  Receipt  Module,
-Accountant Module (Can see list of paid and unpaid students).
+Accountant Module (Can see list of paid and unpaid students)...